The impact of satellite megaconstellations on atmospheric composition and climate

-The space sector is growing rapidly without environmental regulation.
-Here we construct an inventory of emissions from rocket launches and burnup of returning space junk.
+Satellite megaconstellations (SMCs) are driving huge growth in the space sector, but lack environmental regulation.
+Here we construct inventories of emissions from rocket launches and spacecraft re-entry, covering the pre-SMC era (2019) and post-SMC era (2020-2022).
 We implement these in the GEOS-Chem model coupled to a radiative transfer model to determine the impact of current and future emissions on climate and the composition of the upper atmosphere.

 People: Connor Barker